A Sanctuary for the City

 How long will construction take?

-We believe it’s safe to assume the renovation process will likely take 18-24 months.
+We believe it’s safe to assume the renovation process will take 18-24 months.

 Who can I contact with any questions?